FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Conclusions

 Other important extensions of the work here include exploring the accretion disks that form in different galaxies and at different times.
-While all of our experiments here suggest that there is nothing ``special'' or ``pathological'' about the time chosen here for hyper-refinement (relative to any other time that features large inflow rates into the BHROI and therefore potential quasar-level activity), it is important to validate this directly.
-More important still would be to explore how the accretion disks behave in qualitatively different regimes: most obviously, at lower accretion rates, spanning the vast range between the most luminous sources (like the simulation here) through to ``intermediate'' luminosity quasars, then Seyferts, low-luminosity AGN, and ultimately, extremely low-accretion-rate systems like those in M87 or our own Galaxy.
+While all of our experiments here suggest that there is nothing ``special'' or ``pathological'' about the time chosen here for hyper-refinement (relative to any other time that features large inflow rates into the BHROI and therefore potential quasar-level activity), and as noted above the accretion rates and implied quasar luminosities correspond to quasars around the ``knee'' of the observed luminosity function at these redshifts ($z\sim 4-5$), it is important to validate this directly.
+More important still would be to explore how the accretion disks behave in qualitatively different regimes: for example, at lower accretion rates, spanning the vast range between the most luminous sources (like the simulation here) through to ``intermediate'' luminosity quasars, then Seyferts, low-luminosity AGN, and ultimately, extremely low-accretion-rate systems like those in M87 or our own Galaxy.

 Further, there are many more properties to study in the simulations here, which could enable a unique exploration and prediction space.
 This includes the structure of the obscuring torus, the nature of the broad-line region and narrow-line region transition, the IMF of stars forming in the circum-quasar medium and quasar accretion disk, the consequences for transient and gravitational-wave sources from stars and stellar-mass black holes in the disk, predictions for observable signatures of the strongly magnetized accretion disk, and more.
 We hope to explore these areas and other phenomenology in future work.